Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: Introduction

-The mechanical energy input by stars during the protostellar and main sequence phase drive strong shock waves into the surrounding gas, sweeping them up in dense shells.
+During the protostellar and main sequence phases, mechanical energy input by stars drives strong shock waves into the surrounding gas, sweeping it up in dense shells.
 The far-infrared provides a convenient probe of the temperature structure through the slew of CO pure rotational transitions accessible with SAFARI-Lite and HiRX \citep{tielens2021}.
 The chemical processing of the gas by the shock starts with the sputtering of ice mantles dominated by H$_2$O and to a lesser extent NH$_3$.
-This is the first step in the build up of chemical complexity in regions of star formation.
+This is the first step in the build up of chemical complexity in regions of star formation \change{(DQs 2b, 3a, 4b)}.